Dwigoric/unboundmnl-area-2-server/docs/topics/Loan-Dashboard.md

 # Loan Dashboard

-The first thing once you enter the website is the ___Loan Dashboard___.
+The first thing you see once you enter the website is the ___Loan Dashboard___.
 This page houses all loans found in the database that are accepted.

 Each row contains information on a certain loan.
 Information present are:
 - Type of Loan